-Retirement distribution planning, though, is a continually moving target based on your situation, the economy, and of course, the most recent set of tax laws.
+Retirement distribution planning is a continually moving target based on your situation, the economy, and recent tax laws.
 You can improve your chances of success and provide yourself with some much-needed flexibility with a few retirement planning moves.

 Budget and Plan to retire your debt before you do

 To know how much you need to save, you need to know how much you’ll spend.
 That requires a budget.
-Daily living, housing, hobby/vacation, taxes, and healthcare all need to be included.
-It’s a necessary evil, and even though it’s a pain, it will pay off in the end.
+Daily living, housing, hobby/vacation, taxes, and healthcare must be included.
+It’s a necessary evil; even though it’s a pain, it will eventually pay off.

 Speaking of budgeting…debt is a retirement savings killer.
 Taking distributions from your retirement accounts to pay for debt is not one of your retirement dreams.
 Eliminating debt before retirement provides more flexibility and significantly reduces your fixed expenses, which obviously leaves more for you.